 Merger & Acquisitions

 ProGuide has worked with clients on dozens of mergers with transactions ranging from $20 million to nearly $3 billion.
 We have helped conceptualize and initiate some of these deals while facilitating and discreetly brokering others.
-However, in most instances we were involved in various stages of the transactions.
+However, in most instances, we were involved in various stages of the business assessment transactions.
 Our skills cover numerous aspects of “the deal,” including identifying potential targets, planning and executing due diligence, working through the laborious negotiations leading up to the LOI, and then helping our clients integrate the entities after a successful conclusion to the deal.

 Of course, as reported by numerous respected business publications like the Financial Times, Forbes, and The Harvard Business Review, between 80-90% of potential mergers never come to fruition.
-Then, of those that are consummated, approximately half fail.
+As well, of those that are consummated, approximately half fail.
 It’s virtually a coin toss.
 How can ProGuide help improve these odds for you?

 - Determine True Long-Term Strategic Fit